paltalabs/create-soroban-dapp/soroban-react-dapp/README.md

 yarn install
 yarn deploy testnet authorized_greeting yarn test testnet

+At this point you import wallets on Freighter, admin is initialiazed, has only one greeter that can set a greet, an the unauthorized greeter can only read the message, admin can add more Authorized greeters using UI

+npm run dev

 PD: THIS IS MY FIRST TIME PROGRAMMING ON RUST AND USING A BLOCKCHAIN SDK!